davidosh96/davidosh96.github.io/projectlinks.md

 [Click here](https://github.com/davidosh96/Assessment_1) to view the repository for my finished model and its associated documents.
 The repo contains four text files:
--The model itself - (explanation?)
+* The model itself - (explanation?)
--Agentframework.txt - module/object/etc to be used with the program (what it does?)
+* Agentframework.txt - module/object/etc to be used with the program (what it does?)
--Licence.txt - A licence for the software source code -README.txt - contains an explanation of the source code and instructions for running the program
+* Licence.txt - A licence for the software source code
+* README.txt - contains an explanation of the source code and instructions for running the program

 To view the licence for this code, [click here]()